CoinTrend/.github/profile/README.md

 - **Material Design 3** 💎

-- **Hilt Dependency Injection** 🗡

-- **Multimodule Clean Architecture** 🏛 taken from [davidepanidev](https://github.com/davidepanidev)'s [Clean Architecture Compose Concept](https://github.com/davidepanidev/android-multimodule-architecture-concepts/tree/clean-architecture-compose-concept) which consists of 4 separate modules:
+- **Multimodule Clean Architecture** 🏛 as [davidepanidev](https://github.com/davidepanidev)'s [Clean Architecture Compose Concept](https://github.com/davidepanidev/android-multimodule-architecture-concepts/tree/clean-architecture-compose-concept) which consists of 4 separate modules:

   -  _app_: Android module that contains the Android Application component and all the framework specific configurations.
 It has visibility over all the other modules and defines the global dependency injection configurations.